-Cisco Systems, our largest OEM customer, purchases our products through SMART Modular Technologies, its consignment warehouse, through its contract manufacturers and directly from us.
-Based on information provided to us by consignment warehouses and contract manufacturers, purchases by Cisco Systems represented approximately 23%, 26%, 28% and 30% of our net revenues in the three months ended June 30, 2009 and in fiscal 2009, 2008 and 2007, respectively.
+Cisco Systems, our largest OEM customer, purchases our products through SMART Modular Technologies, Jabil Circuit Sdn Bhd and Flextronics Technology, its consignment warehouses, through its contract manufacturers and directly from us.
+Based on information provided to us by consignment warehouses and contract manufacturers, purchases by Cisco Systems represented approximately 32%, 26%, 28% and 30% of our net revenues in the nine months ended December 31, 2009 and in fiscal 2009, 2008 and 2007, respectively.
 In the quarter ended March 31, 2007, Cisco Systems implemented a "lean manufacturing" program under which it reduced the levels of inventory carried by it and by its contract manufacturers.
-The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarters ended June 30, 2007 and March 31, 2007, as they drew down their existing inventories, and such reductions resulted in our net revenues for these quarters being less than in the quarter ended December 31, 2006.
-Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two prior quarters and then declined again in the three quarters ended March 31, 2009, followed by an improvement in the quarter ended June 30, 2009.
+The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the following two quarters as they drew down their existing inventories.
+Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two prior quarters and then declined again in the three quarters ended March 31, 2009, followed by an improvement in the three quarters ended December 31, 2009.